jjlim-smu/airflow-workshop/README.md

 docker-compose -f docker-compose-LocalExecutor.yml up --build -d
 ```
 ### Check if Airflow is running
-Run the following command and wait till you see the message "Listening on localhost:8080"
+Run the following command and wait till you see the message "Listening at http://0.0.0.0:8080" (or search for it)
 ```bash
 docker logs -f airflow-workshop_webserver_1
 ```